matmar10/coinbase-php/README.md

 # Coinbase PHP Client Library

+*NOTE: this is a straight fork of https://github.com/coinbase/coinbase-php with namespace and Psr0 autoload support *

 An easy way to buy, send, and accept [bitcoin](http://en.wikipedia.org/wiki/Bitcoin) through the [Coinbase API](https://coinbase.com/docs/api/overview).